Tania Zaetta: Australian Defence Force tour controversy

 Zaetta toured Australian Defence Force bases in Afghanistan and Iraq during early 2008 with a group of entertainers including 12 members of the Royal Australian Navy's band, Angry Anderson, The Wolverines, and others.
 After the tour, accusations arose in the media that Zaetta had engaged in sexual relations with one of the Australian Special Air Service Regiment (SASR).
 This was quickly denied by Zaetta and members of the touring group.
 The following day, an unreserved apology was given by the Department of Defence.
 In September 2009, the dispute was settled out of court with Zaetta for an undisclosed sum.

 Celebrity Apprentice

 In 2012, Zaetta appeared in Celebrity Apprentice alongside her former Baywatch star David Hasselhoff.
 She was the third person "fired" from the show, but was able to raise over $70,000 for charity before her departure.

 Personal life

-In September 2018, Zaetta and partner Chris Rogers had twin children, boy Alby Zeke Rogers and girl Kenzie Louise Rogers, following IVF.
+In September 2018, Zaetta and partner Chris Rogers had twin children following IVF.
 She was 48 years old at the time.

+Author and business ventures

+In 2015, Zaetta authored her book Trim & Tone with Tania, published by New Holland Publishers.
+The book is a fitness, nutrition and lifestyle guide that incorporates her personal nutrition and Pilates exercise programs.

+Zaetta is a qualified natural beauty therapist, holding a CIDESCO International Diploma, and is a certified Pilates and Barre Pilates instructor.
+She operates the Tania Zaetta Program, an online Pilates and weight loss program.

+Radio career

+In 2024, Zaetta joined 94.1FM Gold Coast radio station as a presenter, hosting a Saturday morning show from 9am to 12pm.
+The show features celebrity interviews, music from the 1970s, 80s and 90s, and Gold Coast lifestyle content.